 - A need for less sleep, which is common among older adults

-- Reduced lighting and increased shadows, which can cause people with Alzheimer's to become confused and afraid
+- Reduced lighting and increased shadows, which can cause people with dementia to become confused and afraid

-Sleep disturbances can take a toll on both you and your loved one.
+Sleep disturbances can take a toll on both you and the person with dementia.
 To promote better sleep:

 - Establish a routine.
 Maintain regular times for eating, waking up and going to bed.

 - Encourage physical activity.
-Plan your loved one's days to include walks and other physical activities, which can help promote better sleep at night.
+Walks and other physical activities can help promote better sleep at night.

-If your loved one wakes during the night, stay calm — even though you might be exhausted yourself.
-Don't argue.
-Instead, ask what your loved one needs.
 Gently remind him or her that it's night and time for sleep.
-If your loved one needs to pace, don't try to restrain him or her.
+If the person needs to pace, don't restrain him or her.
 Instead, allow it under your supervision.

-Your loved one's sleep is important, but so is yours.
-If you're not getting enough sleep, you might not have the patience and energy needed to take care of someone who has Alzheimer's.
-Your loved one might also sense your stress and become agitated.
+If you're not getting enough sleep, you might not have the patience and energy needed to take care of someone with dementia.
+The person might also sense your stress and become agitated.

-If possible, have family members or friends alternate nights with you — or talk with your loved one's doctor, a social worker or a representative from a local Alzheimer's association to find out what help is available in your area.
+If possible, have family members or friends alternate nights with you.
+Or talk with the doctor, a social worker or a representative from a local Alzheimer's association to find out what help is available in your area.